salmeens/salmeens.github.io/_pages/shop.md

   <div class="brand-info">
     <h3 class="brand-subheading">Inside the Book</h3>
-    <p class="brand-text">This Kindle version is perfect if you prefer digital reading on your phone, tablet, or Kindle device.
-Download instantly, and start learning what your skin actually needs—without the overwhelm.</p>
+    <p class="brand-text">This digital skincare book is Kindle-ready, making it perfect for your phone, tablet, or e-reader.
+It's an instant download, and the chapters are short, fun, and actionable—no fluff, no filler.</p>
     <p class="brand-text">You'll learn how to:</p>
     <ul class="brand-list">
       <li>Identify your real skin type (<em>even if it changes</em>)</li>
-      <li>Build a basic routine that doesn't overwhelm you</li>
+      <li>Build a basic skincare routine that fits your lifestyle</li>
-      <li>Choose ingredients that actually work for your skin</li>
+      <li>Understand skincare ingredients without getting overwhelmed</li>
-      <li>Avoid product mistakes that cost you time and money</li>
+      <li>Avoid common mistakes that damage your skin or waste your money</li>
     </ul>
     <a href="https://www.amazon.ca/dp/B0F6BK75P9" class="btn btn--primary" target="_blank">Buy on Amazon</a>
   </div>